casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog5.md

 This implementation of the Djikstra algorithm is based on writings by [Amit Patel](https://x.com/redblobgames){:target="_blank"} on [redblobgames.com](https://www.redblobgames.com/){:target="_blank"}.

 As a start I thought I would try using a Djikstra map to generate a lightmap for the dungeon from a series of light sources (one light source placed randomly in each room).
-At the entries and exits for each room there are doors (though not rendered at the moment), and the doors should block most of the light, but let some light through.
+At the exits for each room there are doors (though not rendered at the moment), and the doors should block most of the light, but let some light through.

 {% include folder_tree.html root="Roguelike" content="Roguelike.csproj,src|BspNode.cs|BspTree.cs|Corridor.cs|Game.cs|Map.cs|PathGraph.cs|Rand.cs|Room.cs|Vec2.cs" %}